-Overall, around 150 Russian diplomats are expected to be expelled from the U.K., the United States, Canada, France, Germany, Ukraine and tens of other European nations.
-Poland (4) and Hungary (1) have also decided to take such action.
+Overall, around 150 Russian diplomats are expected to be expelled from the U.K., the United States, Canada, France, Germany, Ukraine and other European nations.
+Poland (4) and Hungary (1) have also decided to take similar action.

-The Czech government’s decision was praised by U.S. House of Representatives speaker Paul Ryan, who was on a two-day visit in the Czech capital this week.
-He is the highest U.S. official to come to Prague since President Obama’s visit in 2009.
+The Czech Republic’s decision to expel Russian diplomats was praised by U.S. House of Representatives speaker Paul Ryan, who was on a two-day visit in the Czech capital this week.
+Paul Ryan is the highest-ranking U.S. official to come to Prague since President Obama’s visit in 2009.

 In Prague, the speaker of the House met with several Czech politicians, including Prime Minister Andrej Babiš, gave an address to the Czech Chamber of Deputies and a speech at Charles University.
 His visit coincides with the celebration of the 100th anniversary of U.S.-Czech bilateral relations and comes a few months after the arrival of new U.S. Ambassador Stephen King (no, not this one).